salimdellali/parking-lot-server/README.md

   - valid slot IDs examples : `slot_1` | `slot_2` | `slot_3` | ... | `slot_50` | ...

 ## Using the server (Hitting the endpoints)

+run `npm start` to launch the server, make sure to give the `parkingLotSize` variable in `.env` file a positive non null number

 GET and PUT HTTP methods are the only methods used in the project